Retrial Motion Hearings 2014-15

 Sean Ellis's September 1995 conviction came only at his third trial, after two previous jury panels deadlocked over whether he was in a joint venture with Patterson.
 He was sentenced to life without parole, and the years since have been pocked with legal setbacks: a 1998 retrial motion submitted by his trial lawyers, Norman Zalkind and David Duncan, was denied, as was their appeal.

-ADA Paul Linn called the two robberies involving Mulligan "isolated incidents" 18 months apart.
-He said the 1991 robbery, allegedly committed at gunpoint with Robinson in a Brighton parking lot, was "uncorroborated" (although police deemed the sole informant's reliability "good," and the incident was under investigation), and he said there was no evidence Mulligan knew the 1993 drug raid of two Commonwealth Avenue apartments led by Acerra and Robinson was illegitimate.
+ADA Paul Linn called the two robberies involving Mulligan "isolated incidents" occurring 18 months apart.
+He said the 1991 robbery, allegedly committed at gunpoint by Mulligan alongside Robinson in an Allston-Brighton parking lot, was "uncorroborated" (although police deemed the sole informant's reliability "good," and the incident was under investigation), and he said there was no evidence that Mulligan knew the 1993 drug raid led by Mulligan murder investigators Acerra, Robinson, and Brazil of two Boston apartments was illegitimate.

 He said Terry Patterson's statement that he parked on a side street after shopping at Walgreens and walked back to the store with Ellis "to buy a cigar," plus sightings by several witnesses of two black men "fitting the men's general descriptions" and the fact Patterson changed the appearance of his vehicle after the murder, all led to the "inescapable conclusion that one of these men committed the crime."
-Yet no positive ID made was made of either man, save the photo ID of Ellis made by Detective Acerra's family relative.
+Yet no positive ID made was made of either man, save the photo ID of Ellis made by Detective Acerra's family relative, and no triggerman has ever been named.

 ADA Linn countered that the Commonwealth's internal coding system indicated the tips were turned over.
-He chalked up the discrepancy to "faulty memories" and "wistful thinking" by the attorneys, these 20 years later and dismissed the internal police tip as "patently absurd."
+He chalked up the discrepancy to "faulty memories" and "wistful thinking" by the attorneys, these 20 years later.
+He dismissed the internal police tip as "patently absurd."

 Judge Carol Ball's ruling is expected by the end of May.
 Should she vacate Ellis's conviction, it is unknown whether the Commonwealth will pursue murder charges against him yet a fourth time.
 Arrested at age 19 and now 40, Sean Ellis, incarcerated for more than half his life, has been unwavering in his claim of innocence.